-STATEMENT ON EQUALITY, DIVERSITY & INCLUSION
+STATEMENT ON EQUITY, DIVERSITY & INCLUSION

 New Adventures is committed to achieving a working environment which provides equality of opportunity and freedom from discrimination, harassment and bullying.
 We believe that everyone is entitled to be treated with respect and dignity.
 One of our core company values is Family and we have a long held and shared commitment to supporting, developing and investing in all members of the New Adventures company and everyone involved with our work in whatever capacity performers, creatives, crew, staff, dance artists, audiences, participants, trustees, students and partners.